Table of Contents

 Payment Gateway

-A secure payment system processes the transaction.
-It supports credit cards, digital wallets, and sometimes even local payment methods.
-The payment gateway also handles currency conversions and fraud protection.
+A secure payment system processes transactions.
+It supports credit cards, digital wallets, and sometimes local payment methods.
+The payment gateway also handles currency conversion and fraud protection.

 User Account & Dashboard

-Customers can log in to view their past bookings, download tickets, cancel or modify reservations, and save preferences for future trips.
-Agents and admins have separate dashboards to manage users and bookings.
+Customers can log in to view past bookings, download tickets, cancel or modify reservations, and save preferences for future trips.
+Agents and administrators have separate dashboards to manage users and bookings.

 Admin Panel

 This is the control center for the business.
 Admins can manage listings, adjust pricing, track bookings, run promotions, and monitor performance.
-It also allows managing suppliers, commissions, and partners.
+It also allows management of suppliers, commissions, and partners.

 Travel APIs: The Heart of the Platform

-Travel APIs are what make booking platforms work.
-They connect your system to real-time data from airlines, hotels, car rentals, and more.
-Instead of storing travel info, your software sends API requests to providers and gets back live prices, availability, and booking options.
+Travel APIs power booking platforms by connecting your system to real-time data from airlines, hotels, car rentals, and more.
+Instead of storing travel information, your software sends API requests to providers and receives live prices, availability, and booking options.

-For example, when someone searches for a flight, the API pulls in routes, fares, and seat details instantly.
-APIs also help with bookings, cancellations, payments, and even itinerary updates.
+For example, when someone searches for a flight, the API instantly retrieves routes, fares, and seat details.
+APIs also handle bookings, cancellations, payments, and itinerary updates.

-APIs are essential, but they need to be managed carefully to avoid delays or errors.
-When set up right, they provide a smooth and fast booking experience.
+APIs are essential, but they must be managed carefully to prevent delays or errors.
+When properly configured, they provide a smooth and fast booking experience.

 Key Design and UX Considerations